scikit-hep/boost-histogram/README.md

 #### Conda-Forge

 The boost-histogram package is available on Conda-Forge, as well.
-All supported versions are available with the exception of Windows + Python 2.7, which cannot build due to the age of the compiler.
+All supported versions are available with the exception of Windows + Python 2.7, which cannot built due to the age of the compiler.
 Please use Pip if you *really* need Python 2.7 on Windows.
 You will also need the VS 2015 distributable, as described above.

 ```
 conda install -c conda-forge boost-histogram